Point 1: Knowing What a Die-Cut Label Is

 Point 5: Choosing the Right Printing Equipment for Die-Cut Labels

-Die cut labels can be printed on with a variety of methods.
+Die-cut labels can be printed on with a variety of methods.
 A common, less expensive approach is direct thermal printing, which uses a thermal printhead to apply heat to a chemically treated surface such as paper, which turns black where the heat is applied.
-Two-color printers can print in black as well as another color such as red or blue.
+Two-color printers can print in black as well as in another color such as red or blue.
 The heat-sensitive material can darken from additional heat or light, causing labels to be unreadable or barcodes to be unscannable, so this method generally works best for short-lived barcode applications, including name tags, shipping labels, grocery labels for such items as meat packages, and receipts.

 The Sato® brand provides a variety of thermal printer choices to produce die-cut labels, including: